SteveBeckPersonal/TestDemoApp/readme.md

 ## Terminology

 - Consumer - the service or application which calls the integration request.
+In this example the Demo_Solution is the consumer.
 - Provider - the service which processes the request and returns a response.
+In this example the WeatherService is the provider.
 - Contract - A collection of interactions performed by the consumer, containing: endpoint, request, and expected response information to test against the provider.
 - Broker - A middleman tool which manages the contracts and can share the contract with the provider, as well as receive the results from the provider tests.